Sacagawea dollar: Marketing

 The act authorizing the dollar coin also provided for the Secretary of the Treasury to "adopt a program to promote the use of such coins by commercial enterprises, mass transit authorities, and Federal, State, and local government agencies."
 The Mint's initial advertising campaign, consisting of an estimated 1,600 television, radio and print advertisements and partnerships with the national retail chain Wal-Mart and the General Mills company, cost approximately $41 million.
 The television ads consisted of the head of George Washington superimposed upon a body, voiced by actor Michael Keaton, discussing the merits of the new dollar coin.

 Beginning in January 2000, the Mint began sending dollar coins to Wal-Mart and Sam's Club stores across the United States in order to help promote and circulate the coins.
 In total, $100 million worth of the dollars were shipped to the stores as part of the promotion.
 Some store owners criticized the Mint's partnership with Wal-Mart and Sam's Club as being unfair to smaller retailers.
 In response, Diehl noted that "every retailer and commercial establishment has the right to carry the Golden Dollar.
 The Mint's agreement with Wal-Mart is designed to encourage all retailers and commercial businesses in the nation to use the new Golden Dollar in everyday transactions."

+The first Sacagawea dollar coins were released to the public on January 27, 2000.
+A Zions Bank branch in Blackfoot, Idaho (near Sacagawea's birthplace) was chosen by the Mint to distribute the first 2,000 coins.
+However, the shipment of coins did not arrive there in time, and Wal-Mart began giving out Sacagawea dollars in change that same afternoon.

 During this time, the Mint began a partnership with the General Mills company, in which 10,000,000 boxes of Cheerios cereal would contain a 2000-dated Lincoln cent as a prize, one in every 2,000 boxes would contain a new Sacagawea dollar and one in every 4,400 would hold a certificate redeemable for 100 Sacagawea dollars.
 It was later discovered, and confirmed in 2005, that the dollars included in every 2,000 boxes were in fact early strikes, differing from those ultimately issued for circulation by the number of tail feathers on the eagle.
 Approximately 5,500 of the coins were included in the boxes of cereal.
 Far less of these dollars are known, since many may have been spent and entered circulation.
 Later analysis also showed that an unknown number of them had the normal "Reverse of 2000" rather than what collectors called the enhanced tail feathers "Reverse of 1999".
 Thus the fact that a coin came from the cereal box does not guarantee that it is the rare variety.